 3-1/2 c - 4 c powdered sugar, sifted

-2 c unsalted butter, room temperature
+2 c unsalted butter, room temperaturepinch of salt

 2 tsp vanilla